somniasum/wayland-backlight-led/README.md

 ### **Aliases**

-After installtion, you can use the following on your terminal to toggle the backlight:
+After installation, you can use the following on your terminal to toggle the backlight:

 **Turn backlight on**:
 ```bash